ResonantGeoData/RD-WATCH/docs/UserGuide/LeftSidePanel.md

 ## Model Run Card

-Each model Run card in the list can be selected by either clicking on the card or the checkbox for the card.
-Once clicked on the camera will zoom to the region for the model run and indicate it is selected by filling in the checkbox and highlight the model run card.
+Each model run card in the list can be selected by either clicking on the card or the checkbox for the card.
+Once clicked on, the camera will zoom to the region for the model run and indicate it is selected by filling in the checkbox and highlight the model run card.

 ### Model Run Card Information